ppy/osu-wiki/wiki/Client/File_formats/en.md

 ## Creating .osz and .osk files

-`.osz` and `.osk` are file extensions of the archives supported by osu!.
-Their contents are automatically extracted by osu! upon opening:
+`.osz` and `.osk` files are archives containing beatmaps and skins respectively.
+Their contents are automatically extracted by osu! when opening them:

-- `.osz` files are extracted into `Songs` directory
+- `.osz` files are extracted into the `Songs` directory
-- `.osk` files are extracted into `Skins` directory
+- `.osk` files are extracted into the `Skins` directory

-Knowing how to make a skin or beatmap archive recognized by osu! will make your works more accessible to other users.
+Knowing how to make a skin or beatmap archive recognised by osu! will make your works more accessible to other users.

 ### Using an archiver